linode/docs/docs/guides/development/authentication/how-to-authenticate-using-jwt/index.md

 published: 2021-05-05
 modified_by:
   name: Nathaniel Stickman
-title: "How to Authenticate with JSON Web Tokens (JWT)"
+title: "How to Authenticate with JSON Web Tokens (JWTs)"
-h1_title: "How to Authenticate with JSON Web Tokens (JWT)"
+h1_title: "How to Authenticate with JSON Web Tokens (JWTs)"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos